 LAB MEDIA: Figure 8 Video editor: Please emphasize the right part of the plot

-The characteristic decay times, tau, from the fits to the DDM (pronounce D-D-M) matrix are shown with the maximum lag time indicated with the horizontal red line [1].
+The characteristic decay times, tau, from the fits to the DDM (pronounce D-D-M) matrix are shown.
+The relationship between tau and q indicate ballistic motion [1].

 LAB MEDIA: Figure 9